hmrc/customs-cash-account-frontend/README.md

 ## All tests and checks

 This is a sbt command alias specific to this project.
-It will run a scala style check, run unit tests, run integration tests and produce a coverage report.
+It will run a scala style check, run unit tests, run integration tests and produce a coverage report:
 > `sbt runAllChecks`